FAQ

 Q: What's with those older sprites?
 Was that Jerma?

-A: We used Jerma985's free greenscreen footage to make charcter sprites while we fleshed out the basic gameplay.
-This art style was very well received by testers, many of whom asked us to keep them in the game.
-For that reason "Jerma" style sprites are available as a free DLC costume for all players.
+A: In alpha and beta we used Jerma985's free greenscreen footage to make character sprites while we fleshed out the basic gameplay.
+This art style was very well received during the alpha, and many players asked us to keep it in the game.
+For that reason we've kept the old sprites as a selectable "color" that you can unlock either by playing Arcade, or activating the free Green Screen DLC.

 Q: What engine is the game using?